 Of these three categories, leadership should be a priority focus.
 When evaluating an applicant’s credentials, HBS has traditionally been very focused on leadership qualities as well as the impact that the applicant has had on a project, group, or company.
 Thus, as you brainstorm potential topics for this essay, it might be useful to think about any quantifiable positive change you’ve created that is not adequately described in your other materials.
 You might explain the magnitude of a professional or personal accomplishment noted on your résumé, for instance.
 You could also choose a particularly meaningful activity or project and share why it is important to you, especially given your personal or professional goals.
 Keep in mind, however, the only real directive from the committee: sharing “what more” you want the reader to know about your file.
 For this reason, applicants could do well to spend extra time fine-tuning their résumés and working with their recommenders in order to ensure that the essay topic does not overlap with anecdotes or qualities already covered in their other materials.

 Given the open-ended length, it is possible to cover more than one meaningful activity, project or accomplishment.
-However, the fact that HBS has been consistently trimming down its essay set in recent years likely indicates that a 1,000-word essay would be unwelcome.
+However, the fact that HBS consistently trimmed down its essay set prior to this single prompt likely indicates that a 1,000-word essay would be unwelcome.
 Moreover, it may be tempting to draft a lengthy essay on traditional subjects such as your career goals, greatest successes, and interest in the school; however, your need for an MBA or specific career goals may be adequately covered in your other materials.
 This should help to narrow your focus, select your topic and craft a succinct essay.
 You should take care to steer clear of simply “recycling” essays from HBS’s peer schools, such as Stanford or Wharton, as the adcom will probably spot such an essay based on the highly unfocused nature of the HBS prompt and will not respond positively.

 In line with the policy instituted in the 2012-2013 season, applicants who are invited to interview will be asked to write a reflection about their interview experience.
 This essay must be submitted within 24 hours of completing the interview.
 Additional instructions regarding the reflection will be sent to applicants who receive interview invitations.